KalleKalve/RandomApi/README.md

+# TASK 1 Setup

-# Local Azure Functions Demo Guide for RandomApi
+Local Azure Functions Demo Guide for RandomApi

 This guide provides a quick overview for running and testing Azure Functions locally, focusing on blob and table storage interactions using Azurite and Microsoft Azure Storage Explorer.